Martimex/Tic-Tac-Toe/README.md

 -Added 'Reset button' and necessary functionality to reset the current state of the game without a need to refresh webpage.

+[21.12.2020]
+-Minor adjustments with cross & circle icons positioning.
+Now they are vertically and horizontally centered within their tile.